 I’m a Senior Research Fellow at the Norwegian Institute of International Affairs (NUPI), until September 2023 also a PhD fellow at the University of Copenhagen, Department of Political Science and the Danish Institute of International Studies (DIIS).
 I’ve had a monthly column on global politics for the Norwegian newspaper Klassekampen since 2020 (2017-2020 for Dagsavisen), and was between 2018 and 2024 Editor in Chief of the Scandinavian-language International Relations journal Internasjonal Politikk.
 I’m also a board member of the Human Rights House Foundation (2018-).
 I have lived/studied/worked in Wales, Egypt, the US, Russia, Kazakhstan, England, Tajikistan and Denmark, but am now permanently based in Oslo, Norway.

-I work on questions of global order and global governance, ideology and ideological contestation in world politics, the function of different liberalisms and dominant state ideals in international politics historically and at the present time, tensions between liberal-democratic values and security and warfare, Western (liberal) exceptionalism and liberal self-perceptions, the global ideologies and networks of illiberal, reactionary, Far Right, and antiliberal forces, non-Western and radical right perspectives on global order, and the different meanings of sovereignty, morality, and (mis)recognition in global politics.
-I am particularly interested in social and political theory related to the international sphere, ideology, and idea(l)s of the state.
+I work theoretically and empirically on questions of global order and global governance, ideology and ideological contestation in world politics, the function of different liberalisms in international politics historically and at the present time, the state as an international legal and political subject in the 20th and 21st century, tensions between liberal-democratic values and security and warfare, (Western) liberal exceptionalism and self-images and their consequences in relation to global governance, the global ideologies and networks of ‘illiberal’, reactionary, Far Right, and postliberal forces, non-Western and radical right perspectives on global order and liberalisms, and the different meanings of sovereignty, morality, and (mis)recognition in global politics.
+I am particularly interested in social and political theory related to the international sphere, global order, ideology, and international idea(l)s of the state.

-I have since 2017 been a part of international research projects and research networks that look at the implications of Far Right, ‘illiberal’, postliberal, and reactionary visions of global order, focusing particularly on the Far Right and ‘New Right’s’ international ideology, visions, and relationship to liberalisms in the US, Russia, and Europe, and official Russian and Chinese perspectives on global order.
-In short, my empirical work deals with critically examining both the historical and present-day function of international liberalisms and state ideals in global politics, and ‘illiberal’, anti-liberal, reactionary, and Far Right ideology and global ideas, and their implications for global order.
+I have since 2017 been a part of international research projects and research networks that look at the implications of Far Right, ‘illiberal’, postliberal, and reactionary visions of global order, focusing particularly on the Far Right and ‘New Right’s’ international ideology, visions, and relationship to different global liberalisms in the US, Russia, and Europe, and non-Western ‘reactionary’ perspectives on global order and liberalisms and their wider significance in relation to global governance and order.
+In short, my empirical work deals particularly with critically examining both the historical and present-day function of different global liberalisms as ideologies and dominant liberal state ideals in global politics, and ‘illiberal’, postliberal, reactionary, and Far Right international ideologies and global ideas, and their implications for global order and domestic politics.
+With the latter, I am particularly interested in what arises from shared critique of a particular form of liberal ideological Western hegemony in global politics across the West/non-West divide, and how to analytically separate that from shared commitments within global order.

 The thesis and my work is theoretically situated in interdisciplinary dialogue with global historical sociology, international relations theory, social theory, critical international law, and realist political philosophy.
 I am especially interested in the implications of thinking through the world on sociologically materialist terms, with a particular attention to ideology.
-In relation to political theory, the thesis deals with the concepts of forms of resistance, ideology, and realist and radical politics.
+In relation to political theory, the thesis deals with the concepts of forms of resistance, ideology and ideology critique, and realist and radical politics.

 Photo: Ketil Blom Haugstulen, for Khrono

-I was part of the Velux-funded research project ‘World of the Right’ at DIIS (led by Vibeke Schou Tjalve), and led a multiyear policy research project at NUPI for the Norwegian Ministry of Defence on Far Right and New Right international politics in Europe, Russia and the US (2018-2022).
+I was part of the Velux-funded research project ‘World of the Right’ at DIIS (led by Vibeke Schou Tjalve), and led a multiyear policy research project at NUPI for the Norwegian Ministry of Defence on Far Right and New Right international ideologies and networks in Europe, Russia and the US, and their implications for global order (2018-2023).
 At NUPI I am now part of the project ‘A Conceptual History of International Relations’ (CHOIR) funded by the Norwegian Research Council, as well as ANGER, on anger in global politics, also funded by the Norwegian Research Council.

 Please follow the links above to see academic publications, my column on international affairs [in Norwegian, some available through external translation in Danish and English], work in progress and more.
 I can be reached at mh@nupi.no.